Mapping the network

-The Council has a duty to keep the map up-to-date.
+We have a duty to keep the map up-to-date.
 The legal record of public rights of way includes footpaths, bridleways, restricted byways and byways open to all traffic.
 If a path is shown on the Definitive Map it is a public right of way.
-Please note, there may be other public rights of way or higher rights existing which are unrecorded and about which the Council has no knowledge.
+Please note, there may be other public rights of way or higher rights existing which are unrecorded and about which we have no knowledge.

 Where to find help